-The Clearwater Regional Emergency Management Agency (CREMA) is a partnership between Clearwater County, The Town of Rocky Mountain House, the Village of Caroline and the Summer Village of Burnstick Lake.
-CREMA's mission is:
+The Clearwater Regional Emergency Management Agency (CREMA) is a partnership between Clearwater County, the Town of Rocky Mountain House, Village of Caroline and the Summer Village of Burnstick Lake.

 CREMA will, through risk analysis, resource coordination, and education develop programs and plans that contribute: to the safeguarding of human life; to preventing undue suffering; and to hastening recovery relating to local disasters or major emergency events within Clearwater County.